 Lecture in language

 His characters and animals are known to several generations of children.
 An artist with a rock and adventure spirit was one of the first DJs in Czechoslovakia in the 1960s.
 He currently lives in New York and is an internationally renowned author of children's books.
-Peter Sís has created a lot of art projects, illustrations, animated films, and has won several awards for his long-term work.
-In the field of children's literature, he was awarded the most significant one of all – the Hans Christian Andersen Prize.
+Peter Sís created a lot of art projects, illustrations, animated films and won several awards for his long-term work.
+This year, a documentary film about Peter's magical world directed by his brother David will be premiered.

 Peter's dream was originally to make animated films.
 In 1980, his short animated movie called Heads received a Golden Bear at the film festival in West Berlin.
 Later he was invited to the United States by the Olympic Committee to make an animated sports-themed clip for the 1984 Olympics.
-He also worked on a Bob Dylan song video for the emerging MTV channel.
-However, when the Eastern Bloc states decided to boycott the Olympic Games, Peter chose Bob Dylan over returning home and stayed in the United States.
-His first job there was to create a children's book and it stuck with him for good.
+He also worked on a Bob Dylan song video for the emerging MTV.
+However, the Eastern Bloc states have decided to boycott the Olympic Games, Peter chose Bob Dylan before returning home and stayed in the United States.
+His first job there was to create a children's book and it has stuck to him for good.
 He has written 26 children‘s books and illustrated about sixty others.
-He is also the author of a mosaic in the New York subway and giant tapestries in honor of Václav Havel, John Lennon and
+He is also the author of a mosaic in New York subway and giant tapestries in honor of Vaclav Havel, John Lennon and other personalities.

-In addition to several Czech awards, he has received The New York Times Award for the most beautiful illustrated book of the year eight times.
+Besides several Czech awards he received eight times The New York Times Award for the most beautiful illustrated book of the year.
 In 2012, Peter Sís was granted the Hans Christian Andersen Award for Lifelong Achievement.